perftool-incubator/crucible-examples/flexran/README.md

                 { "arg": "log-test", "vals": ["FD_12001"], "role": "client" }
             ]

 - vals is an array.
-For each value in the array, crucible run a test iteration.
+For each value in the array, crucible orchestratrates one test iteration.

- - fec-mode: valid value are "hw" and "sw" - As mentioned previously, flexran can run with or w/o FEC hardware.
-When fec-mode value is "sw", the L1 invokes its s/w-emulated method for the FEC function.
+ - fec-mode: valid values are "hw" and "sw" - As mentioned previously, flexran can run with or w/o FEC hardware.
+When fec-mode value is "sw", the L1 invokes its s/w-emulated method to perform the FEC function.

-- 'useN' and 'test-file' are used to specify manual-mode and script-mode
+- 'useN' and 'test-file' support manual-mode and script-mode accordingly.

-- log-test: when we invoke 'runall' or  script mode "TESTFIEL=xxx ./l2.sh", the workload runs multiple tests.
+- log-test: when we invoke 'runall' or script mode, "TESTFIEL=xxx ./l2.sh", the benchmark runs multiple tests.
 Currently the helper script only indexes one metric of one test.
-The 'log-test'  variable specifis that test.
-The vaild values of log-test are the test names i.e FD_1001.
+The 'log-test' variable specifies that test.
+The valid values for log-test are the test names i.e FD_1001.

 # Crucible Run Results